+5.31 The preferred site to provide this form of housing is a portion of Site CFS2.
+The reasons for the preferred site are:
-- 5.30 Taking the above into account, including the Site Options Assessment, the Housing Needs Assessment and the feedback from the community, this Neighbourhood Plan proposes to specifically identify an area of land for a specific Community Led Housing Development which would provide affordable housing for local people. - 5.31 The preferred site to provide this form of housing is a portion of Site CFS2.
-The reasons for the preferred site are: - o The site is well related to the current settlement pattern of the town. - o The site is not subject to nature conservation designations. - The site can be developed to provide good pedestrian and cycle links with the rest of the town and the town centre. - The site would allow for 100per cent affordable housing, as it is in public ownership and therefore more likely to be a viable site.

-- The proposed site excludes the area of allotments and the horse paddock to the north. - The position of the site in the south-eastern corner of the wider triangle site allows for a design and layout that would provide better assimilation into the wider landscape. - The majority of the wider site will remain open and in current use as allotment and horse paddock. - The site is subject to a covenant held by the former owners, the Holkham Estate, whose agreement to lift the covenant would need to be secured. - Homes for Wells have indicated an interest in engaging with the Town Council in the development of affordable housing on the site. - 5.32 The reasons for rejecting other sites (see also the Site Options Assessment supporting document) are as follows:

-o Site CFS1:

-- o Is an extension to the site identified as a preferred site in the emerging Local Plan (Site W0/7) and therefore may be required to deliver the strategic housing requirement for the Local Plan. - Landowner aspiration is for open market housing with Local Plan compliant proportion of affordable housing rather than a 100per cent affordable site.
+- The site is well related to the current settlement pattern of the town. - The site is not subject to nature conservation designations. - The site can be developed to provide good pedestrian and cycle links with the rest of the town and the town centre. - The site would allow for 100per cent affordable housing, as it is in public ownership and therefore more likely to be a viable site. - The proposed site excludes the area of allotments and the horse paddock to the north. - The position of the site in the south-eastern corner of the wider triangle site allows for a design and layout that would provide better assimilation into the wider landscape. - The majority of the wider site will remain open and in current use as allotment and horse paddock. - The site is subject to a covenant held by the former owners, the Holkham Estate, whose agreement to lift the covenant would need to be secured. - Homes for Wells have indicated an interest in engaging with the Town Council in the development of affordable housing on the site. - 5.32 The reasons for rejecting other sites (see also the Site Options Assessment supporting document) are as follows: - o Site CFS1: - Is an extension to the site identified as a preferred site in the emerging Local Plan (Site W0/7) and therefore may be required to deliver the strategic housing requirement for the Local Plan. - Landowner aspiration is for open market housing with Local Plan compliant proportion of affordable housing rather than a 100per cent affordable site. - o Site CFS2 - South-eastern portion of the site is considered suitable for development. - o Remainder of the site to remain in existing uses. - o Site CFS3: - the site is a large site with identified constraints relating to nature conservation, landscape impact, highways, and drainage. - These constraints are reflected by locally raised concerns through the community consultation exercises. - Landowner aspiration is for open market housing with Local Plan compliant proportion of affordable housing rather than a 100per cent affordable site. - Additional open market housing would be above and beyond that already identified in the Local Plan. - o Site CFS4: - The site is identified as a preferred site in the emerging Local Plan required to meet the Local Plan strategic housing requirement.